-Projected Percentage to Increase or Improve Services for the Coming School Year , Total Percentage to Increase or Improve Services for the Coming School Year 0.00% \$0.00
+Projected Percentage to Increase or Improve Services for the Coming School Year LCFF Carryover - Percentage 1 Total Percentage to Increase or Improve Services for the Coming School Year 0.00% \$0.00 income students, as applicable.

 The Budgeted Expenditures for Actions identified as Contributing may be found in the Contributing Actions Table.